TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/vnc.md

     After about an hour, when the automatic script has synced the files, you can use **viz**.

-2. On **viz** start the VNC server.
-Depending on which VNC client user has, one of those commands should be given:
+2. On **viz**, start the VNC server.
+Depending on which VNC client the user has, one of these commands should be given:

     ```sh
     vncserver -geometry 1265x980